-The Silver Valley was founded over 100 years ago for its rich lead, zinc and silver mining opportunities.
-In early years, mining and milling methods were inefficient compared to today and resulted in resource minerals and other concentrated constituents (lead, zinc, silver, cadmium and arsenic) remaining in the tailings.
+The Silver Valley was founded over 100 years ago for its rich lead, zinc, and silver mining opportunities.
+In early years, mining and milling methods were inefficient compared to today and resulted in resource minerals and other concentrated constituents (lead, zinc, silver, cadmium, and arsenic) remaining in the tailings.
 It was typical at the time for tailings to be discharged into streams and across the floodplains.
 Metals in the tailings and the chemicals used in the milling process are hazardous to humans, fish, and waterfowl.
 Today, mines extract metals with a higher efficiency and operate under both state and federal environmental laws that greatly reduce potential impacts to the environment.
 Successful mining operations, tourism, and recreation endeavors continue side-by-side in the Silver Valley today.

 |Circa 1920.
 Historic tailings photo – Osburn, Idaho.
 Tailings Plank Dam in South Fork Coeur d’Alene River.
 View eastward.||Circa 1993.
 Matching view of Osburn, eastward across the South Fork CDA River floodplain.|

 Health risks are higher in areas where soil contamination is present and has not been cleaned up.
-Concentrated amounts of lead and other metals continue to both move through the Coeur d’Alene River system, ground water, floodplains, and the lateral lakes (known as the chain lakes).
+Concentrated amounts of lead and other metals continue to both move through the CDA River system, ground water, floodplains, and the lateral lakes (known as the chain lakes).
 Metals concentrations tend to be high on hillsides between Smelterville and Kellogg due to past smelter emissions, and concentrates are commonly found on and near historic mill sites.
 Learn easy ways to reduce a child’s risk of lead exposure while recreating.

-Idaho DEQ is a partner agency with EPA for cleanup actions.
+DEQ is a partner agency with EPA for cleanup actions.
 DEQ helps shape the scope of work and the approach for implementation of the cleanup, taking into consideration local interests, local concerns, and the state’s goals and priorities.
 DEQ implements several aspects of the cleanup.

 Basin Property Remediation Program

 The primary method of cleanup is removal of contaminated soil on the surface of properties and replacing it with uncontaminated soil.
 DEQ staff in Kellogg have provided oversight for mining company cleanup of residential areas from 1995 to completion.
 Since 2004, the DEQ Kellogg office has administrated the Basin Property Remediation Program for EPA, and over 7,000 properties have been remediated.
-With fewer properties left to be cleaned up, landowners have only two to three more years to participate in the fully staffed program.
+With fewer properties left to be cleaned up, landowners have only 2 to 3 more years to participate in the fully staffed program.
 After that, the number of properties addressed each year will depend on the number of landowners who provide consent to DEQ.
 Learn more.

 Roadway Surface Remediation Strategy

-The Roadway Surface Remediation Strategy repairs and replaces deterioration of paved public roads to prevent release of the underlying contaminants into the environment.
+The Roadway Surface Remediation Strategy Program repairs and replaces deterioration of paved public roads to prevent release of the underlying contaminants into the environment.
 Many Silver Valley roads deteriorated over time due to heavy vehicle traffic during remediation activities.
 This program applies to paved roads in the Bunker Hill Superfund Site where surfaces serve as barriers to underlying contamination.
 This approach helps protect human health and reduce lead exposure, the aim of the Coeur d'Alene Basin cleanup.
-Local communities and road jurisdictions do the actual road work with funding from the cleanup either through EPA or the Coeur d’Alene Trust.
+Local communities and road jurisdictions do the actual road work with funding from the cleanup either through EPA or the Coeur d’Alene (CDA) Work Trust.
 Learn more.